AndierZ/log-monitoring/README.md

 - Be as memory efficient as possible, for example, by avoiding creating new objects for each log message

 # Code structure
-Project is largely comprised of two parts
+Project is largely comprised of three parts
 - LogReaderApp (producer): Gets all log files and creates MessageDistributionThread for each file
   - MessageDistributionThread: Parses the file and passes each line to LogEntrySender
     - LogEntrySender: Converts line to binary message and sends to the output stream